 Table of Contents

-- Most hikers find internal frame packs more comfortable because they hug the body and keep the center of gravity closer to the hiker’s natural center of gravity.
-This is especially true for women, who have a lower center of gravity than men.
+- Comfort & Balance: Most hikers find internal frame packs more comfortable as they hug the body closely, aligning the weight of the backpack closer to the hiker’s natural center of gravity.
+This feature is particularly beneficial for women, who generally have a lower center of gravity than men.

-- External frame packs are less expensive, making them a better choice for families on shorter outings.
+- Affordability: These packs are typically less expensive, making them a great choice for families on shorter outings.